espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 5. LE Advertising Extensions
 6. LE Channel Selection Algorithm #2

-To test BLE 5.0 on RPi minimum `bluez` version `5.45` and above required.
+To test BLE 5.0 on Raspberry Pi, minimum `bluez` version `5.45` and above required.
 If `bluez` version is less than 5.45 ,then upgrade `bluez` version.

-Check current `bluez` version by running following command on RPi:
+Check current `bluez` version by running following command on Raspberry Pi:

 ```
 $ bluetoothctl -v